 You are looking at a new home that is situated in an older neighborhood and are trying to discover it’s value.
 There are a few things you need to take into consideration to get an idea of this home’s now and future value:

 In some cases, newer isn’t always better.
+Your home appraisal will almost always come our higher on a new home vs. the exact same resale property.
 There are older homes that were built with a great deal more quality then newer homes.
 Some older homes were constructed with materials that would not be used in newer homes due to the cost.
 For instance, if you are looking at a new home that was built in a neighborhood that consists of old, restored Victorian homes, you’re not going get the same value as these older stately homes.
 In Victorian times, floors were solid wood, many windows had stain glass and crown molding was an art!
 A new home built with these materials would be extremely expensive!
 That said, there are older neighborhoods that a new home could very well be superior to the older properties surrounding this home.

 A Premium For New Construction: